YahefuYusufu/lovelyTripRN/README.md

 - **React Native & Expo**: For cross-platform mobile development.
 - **React Navigation**: For navigation within the React Native app.
-- **Expo Image Picker**:  For accessing the device’s camera and photo gallery.
+- **Camera System**:  For accessing the device’s camera and photo gallery.
 - **Expo Location**: For location services and permissions by Google Map.
 - **Splash Screen**: Implemented a splash screen for app loading.
 - **SQlite**: Image loading library for handling image loading and caching efficiently.